h3ng3ll/Anime-radio/README.md

+#What's new at  1.2.1
+- Fixed bugs and errors
+- UI customized
+- Add new Genre of Station the Metal Genre
+- Removed and added new anime stations
+- More options at settings were added .
+- Image preview animation

-# What's new at 1.1 version?
+# What's was at 1.1.1 version?

 - 3 more anime stations was added
 - Ability mark song or station as favorite